 Amado received his Master’s degree in Music from Radford University in May 2018.
-In August 2018 he re-located to Morgantown, WV (near Pittsburgh, PA) to pursue his DMA in Music Composition at West Virginia University.
-He is also participating in WVU’s Jazz department and WVU’s Choral program, and teaching freshman Ear Training and Music Theory.
+From there he pursued his DMA in Music Composition at West Virginia University, participating in WVU’s Jazz department and Choral program and teaching freshman Ear Training and Music Theory.
+Completing his coursework in 2021, he is now ABD (“all but dissertation”) and working as an Adjunct Professor of Music Theory at Radford University.
 His short-term career goal is teach music at the university level at a forward-looking institution that honors the achievements of the past while transforming programs of study to embrace the music of now.

 Amado attended Bobby McFerrin’s Circlesongs workshop in the summer of 2011, and again in 2012, 2013, and 2014.
 He credits these week-long retreats for re-invigorating his music-making, and for a significant transformation on both a musical and a personal level.
 Immediately upon returning home from the 2014 workshop, Amado began his Daily Song Project.
 He has been leading Community Circlesinging Events since 2012.

 In 2010, Amado relocated to south-western Virginia and created the jazz combo Trading Eights, active until 2014.
 In 2014-2015, he was the vocalist and front-man for Groovestones, a pop/funk band.

 In 1999, Amado relocated to central Florida and became a founding member of the funky blues band the Syndicators.
 The group had some regional success, and in 2003 was hand-picked by the Bose corporation to be one of only 24 bands nationwide to help them introduce their new live amplification system.
 In 2005 Amado founded a funky jazz and blues band called Upbeat, which appeared at venues throughout the greater Orlando area, including the Hard Rock Live.